Privacy policy

 The personal data in Gazette notices varies according to the requirements of the type of notice placed.
 Some notices contain no personal data at all.
 Others may contain (without limitation) a name, address and previous address (business and/or personal), job title, rank, job identification (eg IP number for insolvency practitioners), email address, telephone number, fax number, date of birth, marital status, previous name, name of the executor of an estate.

 If there is no statutory requirement to publish personal information in The Gazette, processing is covered by contract with the notice placer (the terms and conditions of notice placement).
-A notice placer is an organisation or individual with the authority to place a notice in The Gazette.
+A notice placer is an organisation or individual with the authority to place a notice in The Gazette under Article 6 (e) of the UK General Data Protection Regulation (UK GDPR).
 For example, a personal insolvency notice will be placed in The Gazette by an insolvency practitioner.
 We verify the authority to place a notice.
-If there is a statutory requirement to publish information in The Gazette, then the legal basis for processing personal data is that there is official authority for it under Article 6 (e) of the General Data Protection Regulation (GDPR).
-Therefore, the consent of the data subject is not required.
+If there is a statutory requirement to publish information in The Gazette, then the legal basis for processing personal data is that The Gazette has a legal obligation under Article 6 (c) of the UK General Data Protection Regulation (UK GDPR).
+Therefore, the consent of the data subject is not required, and the data subject has no right to erasure, or the right to object.

 If you have questions or concerns about any personal data included in a Gazette notice, please contact our customer service team in the first instance.
 We will manage your enquiry in line with our customer charter, which includes escalation to The National Archives, as Data Controller, as required.